 - Projects that lead to economic opportunity

 - Projects that make an impact on our physical infrastructure

 - Projects that made an impact on our social infrastructure

 Commitment to transparency

-The council and the administration are committed to full transparency with the use of all funds, and to ensuring equitable fund distribution across the city and its populations.
+The council and administration are committed to full transparency with the use of all funds and to ensuring equitable fund distribution across the city and its populations.

 Funding categories and types of allowable projects

 - Community health, wellness and quality of life

 - Critical city services, employee retention and facilities